Gibbs–Helmholtz equation: Chemical reactions and work

 The typical applications of this equation are to chemical reactions.
 The equation reads:

 with ΔG as the change in Gibbs energy due to reaction, and ΔH as the enthalpy of reaction (often, but not necessarily, assumed to be independent of temperature).
-The o denotes the use of standard states, and particularly the choice of a particular standard pressure (1 bar).
+The o denotes the use of standard states, and particularly the choice of a particular standard pressure (1 bar), to calculate ΔG and ΔH.

-Integrating with respect to T (again p is constant) it becomes:
+Integrating with respect to T (again p is constant) yields:

 This equation quickly enables the calculation of the Gibbs free energy change for a chemical reaction at any temperature T2 with knowledge of just the standard Gibbs free energy change of formation and the standard enthalpy change of formation for the individual components.